Windower/Lua/addons/plasmon/README.md

 * **-i[ _italic_]:** specifies if the text should be rendered italic. **default**, **false** or **0** mean disabled. **true**, **1** or no value mean enabled.

 ### color ###
-sets the colors of the various elements present in the addon's window. if the no parameter is specified, the help text will be shown.
+Sets the colors of the various elements present in the addon's window.
+If the no parameter is specified, the help text will be shown.

 ```
 plasmon color [[-h]|[-o <objects>] [-d] [-r <red>] [-g <green>] [-b <blue>] [-a <alpha>]]